 Joking!
-This power ranking of the 2026 MLS kits is an arbitrary exercise in judgement: The order is based on nothing more than gut feelings and vibes.
-After the 13 remaining 2026 MLS kits are released tomorrow morning, this post will be updated to include all of the league's new unis.
+This power ranking of the 2026 MLS kits is an arbitrary exercise in judgment: The order is based on nothing more than personal taste, gut feelings, and vibes.

 1) Dead Kit, San Jose Earthquakes

-Is this real reason Timo Werner signed with the Earthquakes?
+Is this the real reason Timo Werner signed with the Earthquakes?

 Who can say.
-Another mystery: Why is San Jose the beneficiary of the most creative kit dropped today?
+Another mystery: Why is San Jose the beneficiary of one of the most creative kits dropped this season?
+Although the Tina Turner Kit below is a close second.

 A masterful take on the classic Austin kit.
 Digging the lighter green, the graphic badge, the white shorts.